synadia-io/nex/README.md

 # NATS Execution Engine
 Turn your NATS infrastructure into a distributed workload deployment and execution engine.

-* [nex-agent](./nex-agent) - Agent that runs inside a Firecracker VM, responsible for running untrusted workloads.
+* [agent](./agent) - Agent that runs inside a Firecracker VM, responsible for running untrusted workloads.
 Not something end users need to interact with.
+* [fc-image](./agent/fc-image/) - Tools for building the rootfs (ext4) file system for use in firecracker VMs
-* [nex-node](./nex-node) - Service running on a NEX node.
+* [node](./internal/node) - Service running on a NEX node.
 Exposes a control API, starts/stops firecracker processes, communicates with the agent inside each process.
-* [nex-cli](./nex-cli) - CLI for communicating with NEX nodes
+* [nex](./nex) - CLI for communicating with NEX nodes
-* [control-api](./control-api/) - The API for communicating with and remotely controlling NEX nodes
+* [ui](./ui) - User interface for viewing the status of NEX nodes in a web browser
-* [agent-api](./agent-api/) - Data types and other API data for protocol used between `nex-node` and `nex-agent` across the firecracker boundary.
-This is an internal API unlikely to be of interest to anyone
-* [fc-image](./fc-image/) - Tools for building the rootfs (ext4) file system for use in firecracker VMs other than contributors.

 ## Quickstart